 Olawa is a town in the Lesser Poland Voivodeship, located approximately 26 km from Wroclaw.
+If you plan to go to Olawa, don't miss Wroclaw tour!
 The town may be a good starting point for those who wish to sightsee this capital of Lesser Poland; however, it itself is very interesting.
 Numerous local monuments attract lots of tourists every year.

 Olawa is a listed town.
 According to the register of the National Heritage Institute, the list of monuments covers: the church of Saint Mary the Consoler from the 13th century, the church of St. Peter and Paul from 1833-35, the church of St. Roch from 1602-04, Jewish cemetery from the mid 19th century and the Sobieski family castle from the second half of the 17th century (the current seat of Olawa authorities).